|

 10 + 1.23 = 11.23 10.00 + 1.23 = 11.23 10 - 1.23 = 8.77 (10 > 1.23) => trueThis corresponds to typical user expectations.

-Note that equals(Object) is unusual in that it is the only method sensitive to the exact
+is unusual, in that it's the only method sensitive to the exact

 10.equals(10.00) => false 10.eq(10.00) => true